Call-for-Code/Safe-Queue/README.md

 ## Use Cases

 <b>1.
-A CONSUMER GOES TO A STORE</b>: A consumer wants to go to Costco for a number of items.
-He goes to the Costco Safe Queue web URL (which could be embedded int the Costco web-site, or emailed or from a social media post).
+A CONSUMER WANTS TO SHOP AT A STORE</b>: A consumer wants to go to Costco for a number of items.
+He goes to the Costco Safe Queue web URL (which could be embedded int the Costco web site, or from a social media post).
 He will see the number of people in line and options for joining the line.
 Great, but he isn't close enough to the store, so can't get in line yet.
 He then drives to the Costco and when he gets close enough (e.g. 1000 feet), the web-app automatically enteres him into the Costco line.
 He parks his car and waits there, safe and sound.
 <p align="center">
 <table style="width:100%; border:0;">
 <colgroup>